Agenda is tentative and subject to change. All times are in MDT.

 Topic A: Where is AI today and where do we need to go?

-9:15 - 9:25 Continual Learning – Dhireesha Kudithipudi, UT San Antonio
+9:25 - 9:35 Neuro-Inspired Continual Learning: What, How, and Why? – Dhireesha Kudithipudi, UT San Antonio

 9:35 - 9:45 Efficient inference and learning in recurrent neural circuits – Zeyu Yun, UC Berkeley